Parisson/Telemeta/README.rst

 * OAI-PMH data provider
 * RSS feed generators
 * XML and ZIP serialized backups
+* EPUB3 "audio book" collection exporter
 * SQLite, MySQL, PostgreSQL or Oracle DB backends
 * Multi-language support (now english and french)
-* Video support (EXPERIMENTAL, WebM only)
+* Run on any OS

-This MAM is based on 100% open source modules exclusively and can be run on any OS.
-It is mostly written in Python and JavaScript.
+Telemeta has been developed since 2006 and is based exclusively on 100% open source modules.

+It is mostly written in Python, HTML5 and JavaScript.

+The *Telemeta* name stands for *Tele* as "remote access" and *meta* for "metadata".

 Funding and support
 ===================

-To fund this long time project and feed our agile development process, we need your explicit support.
+To fund this long time libre and open source project, we need your explicit support.
 So if you use Telemeta in production or even in a development or experimental setup, please let us know by:

 * staring or forking the project on `GitHub <https://github.com/Parisson/TimeSide>`_
 * tweeting something to `@parisson_studio <https://twitter.com/parisson_studio>`_ or `@telemeta <https://twitter.com/telemeta>`_
 * drop us an email <support@parisson.com>

-Thanks for your help!
+Thank you so much for your help!

 News